Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Numerical experiments

 In Table~\ref{tab:rootNode}, we present the lower and upper bounds at the root node, as well as the \textit{Root node Gap} at the root node among instances characterized by varying numbers of trains, timestamps, and maximum values for shifting timestamps.
 The Root node Gap represents the relative difference between lower and upper bounds, calculated using the formula

 From the results in Table~\ref{tab:rootNode}, the following three observations emerge.
 First, when comparing TRTCBD to BD, there is a substantial decrease in the root node gap.
-For example, it can be seen that the root node gap decreases from 100\% to 1.98\%, from 100\% to 0.18\% at Instances A and B, respectively.
-Second, on average, the strengthened optimality cuts contribute to tightening both the lower bound and the gap at the root node.
+For example, it can be seen that the root node gap decreases from 100\% under BD to 3.44\% under TTSCBD at Instance D. Second, on average, the strengthened optimality cuts contribute to tightening both the lower bound and the gap at the root node.
 In particular, in Instances A, B, C, and E, TRTSCBD can find the optimal solution at the root node.
-Lastly, we observe the benefit of incorporating the tree search strategy as it narrows the root node gap in all instances when comparing the TTCBD to TCBD.
+Lastly, we observe the benefits of incorporating the tree search strategy, as it improves the solution quality at the root node in all instances when comparing TTCBD with TCBD.